-So then, how exactly do these legal analytics benefit a law practice?
+How do these legal analytics benefit a law practice?

-Predictive analytics, for example, can help lawyers forecast the future.
+Predictive data analytics, for example, can help lawyers forecast the future.
 Or more accurately, it helps legal professionals make educated guesses on things like how long a case will take to reach a decision or how an expert witness may fare under scrutiny.

 It’s also important to note that “big data” is often a core component of related technologies, encompassing breakthroughs in machine learning, cognitive computing and artificial intelligence.
 That means those innovations can fall under the umbrella of analytics too.